Skip to main contentSkip to navigationSkip to search

 Steadily rising prevalence of neuroendocrine tumors

 The incidence and prevalence of neuroendocrine tumors are steadily increasing in both North America, Asia and Europe, with the highest increase recorded in North America.
-There is today an estimated 350,000 patients with GEP-NET in the EU and US.1,2 Better utilization of healthcare resources, with more efficient and earlier diagnosis, is likely to be a contributing factor to the increase in disease incidence.
+There are today an estimated 350,000 patients with GEP-NET in the EU and US.1,2 Better utilization of healthcare resources, with more efficient and earlier diagnosis, is likely to be a contributing factor to the increase in disease incidence.
 In parallel with access to better treatment options, survival for patients with GEP-NET has improved over time.2-4

 Heterogeneous disease and display of neuroendocrine tumor symptoms